aspose-total/Aspose.Total-Products/total/en/python-net/conversion/png-to-ics/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PNG to ICS?</h2>

+Converting a PNG file to ICS format is a great way to share calendar events with others.
+ICS files are widely used for sharing calendar events and are supported by most calendar applications.
+By converting a PNG file to ICS, the user can easily share calendar events with others without having to manually enter the details.

-For a Python developer, who is trying to add a PNG to ICS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into ICS format.
+<h2>How Aspose.Total Helps for PNG to ICS Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a great solution for Python developers who are looking to add a PNG to ICS conversion feature within their application.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into ICS format.
+This makes the conversion process easy and automated.
+Aspose.Total for Python via .NET is a great solution for developers who are looking to add a PNG to ICS conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}